 Here’s what usually happens:

-- Before the surgery, you’re given general anesthesia to make you sleep.
+- On the day of the surgery, you’ll have general anesthesia to make you sleep.

 - Once you’re asleep, your surgeon creates an incision behind your ear and makes a slight indentation in the mastoid bone.